Reducing Pay or Working Hours in Ontario During COVID-19achkarlaw-admin

 Considering the risks involved in an improper change to pay or hours, employers should consult an employment lawyer before implementing any such changes.

-If you are an employer and want to know more about how best to implement a change to the pay or working hours of employees, or an employee who has had your pay or hours reduced, our team of experienced legal professionals at Achkar Law can help.
-Contact us by phone toll-free at 1-(800)771-7882 or email us at email@example.com and we would be happy to assist.
+If you are an employer and want to know more about how best to implement a change to the pay or working hours of employees, or an employee who has had your pay or working hours reduced, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at 1-(800)771-7882 or email us at [email protected] and we would be happy to assist.